lykjohn/SEC-Python-Scraper/README.md

 </ul>

-We have noe stored our business business entity of Amazon in a variable called `amazon_annual`.
+We have now stored our requested information of Amazon in a variable called `amazon_annual`.
+This should just take a few miliseconds to complete because the algorithm is just initializing the information we've requested.
+The next step is to send out metaphorically, a "librarian" to search for our requested information.

 ## Examples <a name = "examples"></a>